- American Physical Society Sites

 Speak Up for Yourself

-Although Google has found Zahra to be a welcoming, safe environment for women, she once found herself in a situation in which she was disrespected by an individual in her team.
-Luckily she was able to easily transfer internally to a new team at Zahra, but she regrets not addressing the problem more directly.
-“What I wish I had done differently is actually spoken to HR, spoken to my managers, about the problems I had, because maybe then there was a chance that like someone with more confidence/leadership skills than me could have intervened and helped make things better, but instead I stayed quiet and I let it get to the point where it was unbearable for me,” Google says.
+Although Zahra has found Google to be a welcoming, safe environment for women, she once found herself in a situation in which she was disrespected by an individual in her team.
+Luckily she was able to easily transfer internally to a new team at Google, but she regrets not addressing the problem more directly.
+“What I wish I had done differently is actually spoken to HR, spoken to my managers, about the problems I had, because maybe then there was a chance that like someone with more confidence/leadership skills than me could have intervened and helped make things better, but instead I stayed quiet and I let it get to the point where it was unbearable for me,” Zahra says.